efsiatras/greenloop/README.md

-## Greenloop: Strategic Renewable Energy Advisor
+# Greenloop: Strategic Renewable Energy Advisor

-Greenloop is a modern, full-stack web application designed to provide strategic advice for renewable energy optimization.
-The application leverages interactive maps, an AI-powered chat assistant, and dynamic data visualizations to help you analyze the potential of solar and wind energy at various locations.
+Greenloop is a web platform, developed in 48 hours during a hackathon competition, designed to provide preliminary strategic advice for renewable energy systems.
+The platform contains an interactive map, an AI assistant, and dynamic data visualizations to analyze the potential of solar and wind energy systems at any location.

 ## Features